eclipse-agents/eclipse-agents/README.md

    </extension>
 ```

 Thats all that is required.
 Upon startup, MCP servers will start up and serve content over HTTP for the registered tools.
-Calls to tools will be delegated to your instances of IModelContextProtocolTool
+Calls to tools will be delegated to your instances of IMCPTool

 ### Future Considerations